debjit721212/semantic-image-search/README.md

 Confidence histogram
 Video analytics: violations per video, duration, event timeline Full metadata table
-🤖 How It Works
-Images and videos are ingested in real time.
-Videos are split into frames, each frame is tagged and indexed.
-All embeddings and captions are stored in ChromaDB for fast semantic search.
-Metadata is stored in SQLite for analytics and reporting.
-RAG Q&A lets you ask questions about your data and get context-aware answers.
-Streamlit UI provides a modern, user-friendly interface for search, upload, and analytics.
 🧪 Future Enhancements
 ✅ REST API for remote querying
 ✅ Docker + deployment automation